axieinfinity/ronin-documentation/docs/apps/rns/guides/register/auctioned.md

 The winner receives the domain and is exempt from renewal fees for the first year.
 After winning the domain, the owner can extend its registration.

-### Statuses

-In the RNS app, auctioned names have the following statuses:
+In RNS, auctioned domains are listed as follows:

 * **Awaiting auction:** Domain name is in the auctioned list but no auction is scheduled in the near future.
 * **Upcoming auction:** Domain name doesn't have a starting price yet but the auction's date is announced.